-- EMS, law enforcement, or public safety patrol officers (e.g., non-law enforcement officers who patrol areas for public health issues such as persons experiencing homelessness, prostitution) had responded to calls involving the victim once or on several occasions over the last 12 months. - Law enforcement had arrested the victim once or multiple times in the past 12 months. - In the past 12 months, law enforcement had been called to the household by neighbors for a domestic disturbance involving the victim. - The victim had contact with first responders (e.g., EMS, law enforcement, public safety officer) in the past 12 months for one or more non-fatal drug overdoses, acute mental health crisis, person experiencing homelessness seeking assistance, etc. - A Child Protective Services referral (also called intake) was made in the past 12 months on the child victim for alleged child abuse and/or neglect by the hands of the perpetrator or another adult.
+- EMS, LE, or public safety patrol officers (e.g., non-law enforcement officers who patrol areas for public health issues such as persons experiencing homelessness, prostitution) had responded to calls involving the victim once or on several occasions. - LE had arrested the victim once or multiple times. - Source documents indicate that LE had been called to the household by neighbors for a domestic disturbance involving the victim. - The victim had contact with first responders (e.g., EMS, LE, public safety officer) for one or more non-fatal drug overdoses, acute mental health crisis, person experiencing homelessness seeking assistance, etc. - A Child Protective Services referral (also called intake) was made on the child victim for alleged child abuse and/or neglect by the hands of the perpetrator or another adult.
 Also code "Prior Child Protective Services report on the child victim's household," and because children are dependents and therefore are a part of a household, code "Household known to local authorities."
 If applicable, also code "Abuse/neglect led to death" and/or "History of abuse or neglect as a child." - On the morning of the fatal incident, the victim told his mother that he would fail his court mandated drug test later in the day and was faced with jail time if he failed.
-He later died by suicide. - The victim was known to law enforcement and EMS as having untreated bipolar disorder, and they had been to his residence several times for previous suicide attempts as well as altered mental state transports in the past 12 months. - The victim was known to authorities as someone with an alcohol abuse problem or was taken into protective custody for public drunkenness in the past 12 months. - Police were called to the victim's residence for a domestic disturbance one month prior to victim's death.
-At this time, the S (ex-boyfriend) was arrested, but the victim chose not to file a restraining order against the ex-boyfriend.
+He later died by suicide. - The victim was known to LE and EMS as having untreated bipolar disorder, and they had been to his residence several times for previous suicide attempts as well as altered mental state transports. - The victim was known to authorities as someone with an alcohol abuse problem or was taken into protective custody for public drunkenness. - LE were called to the victim's residence for a domestic disturbance one month prior to victim's death.
+At this time, the suspect (ex-boyfriend) was arrested, but the victim chose not to file a restraining order against the ex-boyfriend.
 The victim was killed a month later by the ex-boyfriend. - Victim was killed by her husband.
-Officers on scene knew the victim and suspect because they had responded to the residence earlier that day for a domestic disturbance.

-- Law enforcement were attempting to serve a restraining order on the victim for kidnapping and assault, and when they arrived at the victim's home, the victim shot himself, dying by suicide. - Victim was arrested the night prior for operating a vehicle while under the influence after a minor traffic accident.
+Officers on scene knew the victim and suspect because they had responded to the residence earlier that day for a domestic disturbance. - LE were attempting to serve a restraining order on the victim for kidnapping and assault, and when they arrived at the victim's home, the victim shot himself, dying by suicide. - Victim was arrested the night prior for operating a vehicle while under the influence after a minor traffic accident.
 The victim died by suicide a week later.